jaehongm/eZNS/README.md

 Most of the parameters are also configurable, but we recommend you read the paper and take some time with the codes before making a change.

+## Recovery after shutdown

+This version DOES NOT guarantee full recovery after shutdown.
+(Current recovery procedure does not apply to the latest data structure.)
+We highly recommend users perform RESET for all zones before running eZNS.